Classic Bouillabaise with Rouille and Garlic Croutons

 9

-Now sprinkle the flour over the stewing vegetables and stir through so the flower is covering all the ingredients, let the flour cook for a minute, be careful not to burn it.
+Now sprinkle the flour over the stewing vegetables and stir through so the flour coats all the ingredients, let it cook for a minute, be careful not to burn it.

 10